My dog ate a conker, should I be worried? Are conkers poisonous to dogs?

-Why are conkers poisonous?
+Why are conkers poisonous to dogs?

 Conkers contain gallotannins, which is a mixture of harmful acids.

-Most larger dogs need to ingest several to suffer severe poisoning, but smaller breeds are at risk from just one or two and the conker could even cause an obstruction in the intestine.
+Most larger dogs would need to ingest several to suffer severe poisoning, but smaller breeds are at risk from just one or two and the conker could even cause an obstruction in the intestine.

 Signs of problems developing as a result of eating conkers normally display within 6 hours and include vomiting, diarrhoea, salivation, abdominal pain, excessive drinking and not eating.